-The Company owns a 100% interest in the Ribbon Property which forms part of the Muskwa Project and was previously acquired pursuant to the Pre-Amended Option Agreements.
+The Company owns a 100% interest in the Ribbon Property which forms part of the Muskwa Project and was previously acquired from the MP Optionor.

 The Company has granted (on those properties and portions thereof owned by the Company) and upon exercise of the MP Option, will grant, a 2% net smelter return royalty interest (the "NSR") on the MP Properties and the Ribbon Property to the MP Optionor.